LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/user_manual/logged_user.md

 Please refer to [description of the page](#18-settings) for anonymous users for the common parts, here is a description of the additional functions:

-- Look and feel:
-    - Upvote color: color of the upvote action (both used as a card background when swiping and to highlight the vote indicator when you have upvoted a content);
-    - Downvote color: color of the downvote action (both used as a card background when swiping and to highlight the vote indicator when you have downvoted a content);
-    - Reply action color: card background color for the reply action;
-    - Save action color: card background color for the save action;
 - Posts and comments:
     - Default inbox type: whether the Inbox includes all contents by default of just unread ones;
 - Behaviour: